Today is St. Patrick’s Day and you know what that means, everyone turns Irish!

-And besides planning your pub crawl to celebrate, you can once again head over to the annual St. Patrick’s Day Parade returning to NYC this morning/afternoon.
-The annual event returned after 2020’s cancellation and 2021’s virtual parade for the first time in-person again last year.
+And besides planning your pub crawl to celebrate, you can once again head over to the annual St. Patrick’s Day Parade returning to NYC this March.

 What is the St. Patrick’s Day Parade?